pmauduit/GeoBI/README.rst

 Introduction
 ============

-This is a fork of Camptocamp's GeoBI webapp, which aims to keep improving the application.
- It is actually based on the branch created by Pierre MAudit, created for solving some issues with the provided build system (based on Gradle).
+This is a fork of Camptocamp's GeoBI webapp, which aims to solve some issues with the provided build system (based on Gradle).

-Pierre put some fixes with the default maven repositories, and added a geofoodmart profile, in order to easily test or deploy the webapp using the well-known geofoodmart sample.
+I put some fixes with the default maven repositories, and added a geofoodmart profile, in order to easily test or deploy the webapp using the well-known geofoodmart sample.

 Installation
 =============